celo-org/celo-monorepo/packages/docs/operations-manual/using-a-ledger-wallet.md

 If you have issues connecting to the Ledger, try the following:

 * Check that the Ledger device is connected, powered on, and that you've unlocked it using the PIN.
-* Check that no other applications is using the device (close Ledger Live, or a local Celo Blockchain node)
+* Check that no other applications are using the device (close Ledger Live, or a local Celo Blockchain node)
 * Try unplugging and replugging the device.
 Some devices appear to trigger a warning on Macs saying: “USB Devices Disabled.
 Unplug the device using too much power to re-enable USB devices” which is usually resolved by reconnecting.
 * Ensure that your Ledger has the [latest firmware](https://support.ledger.com/hc/en-us/articles/360002731113-Update-device-firmware).
 For Ledger Nano S, a firmware version of 1.6 or later is required.